MaxLap/activerecord_where_assoc/README.md

 ```

 * 1st parameter: the association we are doing the condition on.
 * 2nd parameter: (optional) the condition to apply on the association.
-It can be anything that #where can receive, so: Hash, String and Array (string with binds).
+It can be anything that `#where` can receive, so: Hash, String and Array (string with binds).
 * 3rd parameter: [options (listed below)](#options) to alter some behaviors.
 * block: adds more complex conditions by receiving a relation on the association.
 Can apply `#where`, `#where_assoc_*`, scopes, and other scoping methods.
   The block either:

-  * Receive no argument, in that case self is set to the relation, so you can do `{ where(id: 123) }`
+  * receives no argument, in which case `self` is set to the relation, so you can do `{ where(id: 123) }`
-  * Receive arguments, in that case, the block is called with the relation as first parameter
+  * receives arguments, in which case the block is called with the relation as first parameter

   The block should return the new relation to use or `nil` to do as if there were no blocks
   It's common to use `where_assoc_*(..., &:scope_name)` to apply a single scope quickly